Close Menu

 • The organization must make the account and records available to the SSA when they ask for them.

-More information about being a payee is available in the Guide for Organizational Representative Payees available online or from any local Social Security office.
+Information about being a payee is available in the Guide for Organizational Representative Payees or from any local Social Security office.

 THE REPRESENTATIVE PAYEE MUST KEEP RECORDS OF THE MONEY

-As a payee, you’re responsible for keeping records and reporting on how you spend the benefits by completing a Representative Payee Report.
+As a payee, you’re responsible for keeping records and reporting on how you spend the benefits by filling out a Representative Payee Report.
 The SSA will mail the proper form to the payee once a year.
-You can also file the report online on Social Security’s website.
+You can also file the report on Social Security’s website.

 You must complete the report unless you are exempt.
 The following types of payees are exempt from the annual accounting requirements: